-Every year, Byrdcliffe’s 3 ½ week to 5-month artist residency program provides over 75 visual artists, writers, architects, and composers of exceptional talent uninterrupted creative time within the serene natural setting of the Byrdcliffe Arts Colony.
+Every year, Byrdcliffe’s 1-month to 5-month artist residency program provides over 75 artists of exceptional talent uninterrupted creative time within the serene natural setting of the historic Byrdcliffe Arts Colony.

 Communal residencies offer artists individual studio space and living accommodations in shared residential buildings amidst the serene natural setting of the Byrdcliffe Arts Colony located in Woodstock, New York.

 Communal residencies provide artists with uninterrupted time, studio space, and creative community.
 As part of the program, Byrdcliffe facilitates practice shares, excursions, community dinners, and each session concludes with an Open Studios event that is open to the public.
 Residents also have the opportunity to participate in an exhibition at the Woodstock Byrdcliffe Guild’s Kleinert/James Center for the Arts during the year following their residency.